PureDarwin/PureDarwin/tools/rc/README.md

 and best practices.

 Currently, this project contains two scripts: `setup.sh` and `rc`, both written as standard UNIX shell scripts.
-The `setup.sh` scripts is meant to be executed in the user's shell (usually with the `source` builtin), and has been tested in both bash and zsh.
+The `setup.sh` script is meant to be executed in the root of the PureDarwin folder (usually with the `source` builtin), and has been tested in both bash and zsh.
 The `setup.sh` script sets up the user's build environment for building PureDarwin, and installs the `rc` script into the user's PATH (which is updated to include the `${RC_HOST_BIN}` directory).